ngk324/DSCI441_Project_House_Price_Prediction/README.md

 ```

 ## Usage
 After installation or opening on Google Colab, one can simply run all on the code.
 The datasets will be automatically downloaded from Kaggle and used.
+If running local, one can simply run the python file using their standard method for running Python code.

 ## Datasets
 - The ZHVI data comes from [this](https://www.kaggle.com/datasets/paultimothymooney/zillow-house-price-data?select=Sale_Prices_City.csv) Kaggle dataset.